-This person ensures that your healthcare provider receives payment for their services and that your insurance company receives the right information.
+If you have ever been to a doctor’s office you will be familiar with the individual who communicates with your health insurance company.
+This medical biller and coder ensures the healthcare provider receives payment for their services and the insurance company receives the right information for insurance claims.
 That information is encoded and entered into your health record.
 This is an easy way to keep track of your health information and to bill insurance companies for the services provided.

 A healthcare claim is then processed and that is how a bill is generated.
 Therefore the individual in charge of medical billing and coding is responsible for running a large aspect of the office’s finances.
 These specialists work in a wide range of facilities including private offices, hospitals, and other healthcare-related centers.
 The position is typically full-time.

-Associate’s Degree in Health Information Management
+Associate Degree in Health Information Management

 If you are looking for a CAHIIM-accredited program there are several online associate’s degrees available in the field of health information management.
 The programs typically require about two years to complete or 60-65 credit hours of course material.
 Here’s a quick glance at what you will be studying in an associate’s-level program.